 We make films of varying lengths.

 Our short films range from about 2-6 minutes in length.
-Many of these films are produced specifically for our Education curriculum and fit in with a precisely written lesson plan.
-Other short films are produced to give a concise overview of a topic that relates to coral reefs, for example outbreaks of Crown of Thorns Starfish or coral disease.
+Many are produced specifically for our Education Curriculum and fit in with a precisely written lesson plan.
+Other short films are produced to give a concise overview of a topic that relates to coral reefs, for example, outbreaks of Crown of Thorns Starfish or coral disease.

-The Half hour films we produce for broadcast often tackle a subject at a more nuanced level and are written to give a detailed picture of an ecosystem, a place, or an event.
-Watch the award winning film Mapping the Blue as well as our two 6-part series, Our Living Oceans and the Global Reef Expedition.
+The half hour films we produce for broadcast often tackle a subject at a more nuanced level and are written to give a detailed picture of an ecosystem, a place, or an event.
+Be sure to watch the award winning film Mapping the Blue as well as our two 6-part series, Our Living Oceans and the Global Reef Expedition.

-We produce full length documentaries about once a year for broadcast.
-These films give a deep understanding of a topic or a place, for example the award winning Sharks of the Coral Canyon reveals new hunting behavior in sharks and the wonders of a spectacular underwater canyon in the Pacific Ocean.
+The Foundation has also produced a number of full-length documentaries for broadcast TV.
+These films give a deep understanding of a topic or a place.
+For example, the award winning Sharks of the Coral Canyon reveals new hunting behavior in sharks and the wonders of a spectacular underwater canyon in the Pacific Ocean.
 Our latest feature film, An Ocean Mystery, takes a deep-dive into the fishing industry and how we are dangerously overfishing the world’s fish supply.

 We are fortunate to work with some of the best filmmakers and cameramen in the business including world-renowned underwater cameraman Doug Allan.
 Hear what he says about working with us in his latest video.